-Level 4 Level 5 Level 6 Level 6 (Hons) A1 Develop an understanding of mathematical concepts or principles relevant to Engineering.
-Apply mathematical concepts or principles relevant to Low carbon Engineering problems.
-Apply mathematical principles and analytical techniques to integrated Industrial and Low Carbon Engineering problems.
-Model and analyse complex industrial and low carbon systems using appropriate mathematical methods, while recognising the limitations of such analysis.
-A2 Identify and explain scientific principles relevant to Engineering across a range of contexts.
-Develop scientific principles and demonstrate an understanding of relevant applications within Industrial and Low Carbon Engineering.
-Investigate Industrial and Low Carbon Engineering principles and applications.
-Critically analyse complex industrial and low carbon engineering systems and demonstrate the ability to synthesise such engineering and systems.
-A3 Develop an awareness of current technologies and their uses within Engineering across a range of contexts.
-Analyse current and future technologies within Industrial and Low Carbon Engineering and develop an awareness of the sustainability implications.
-Display a critical awareness of current issues and future prospects at the forefront of the discipline Critically evaluate current and future developments within Industrial and Low Carbon Engineering and the careful consideration of the sustainability implications.
-A4
+Und Undergraduate Knowledge and understanding Level 4 Level 5 Level 6 Level 6 Honours Degree A1 Develop an understanding of mathematical concepts or principles relevant to Industrial Engineering.
+Apply mathematical concepts or principles relevant to Industrial Engineering problems.
+Apply mathematical principles and analytical techniques to integrated Industrial Engineering problems.
+Model and analyse complex industrial engineering systems using appropriate mathematical methods, while recognising the limitations of such analysis.
+A2 Identify and explain scientific principles relevant to Industrial Engineering.
+Develop scientific principles and demonstrate an understanding of relevant applications within Industrial Engineering.
+Investigate Industrial Engineering principles and applications.
+Demonstrate a wide knowledge and a comprehensive understanding of complex industrial engineering systems and the ability to analyse and synthesise such engineering principles and systems.
+A3 Develop an awareness of current technologies and their uses within Industrial Engineering.
+Appraise current and future technologies within Industrial Engineering and develop an awareness of the sustainability implications.
+Display a critical awareness of current issues and future prospects at the forefront of the discipline The critical evaluation of current and future developments within Industrial Engineering and the careful consideration of the sustainability implications.